HAMEDNGOMA/moamalatPayment/moamalat_payment/README.md

       body: MoamalatPayment(
         // Required parameters
         merchantId: "your_merchant_id",
-        merchantReference: "YOUR_MERCHANT_REFERENCE", // this will be used as your reference to the transaction you can manage this string by any format
+        merchantReference: "ORDER_${DateTime.now().millisecondsSinceEpoch}", // this will be used as your reference to the transaction you can manage this string by any format
         terminalId: "your_terminal_id",
         amount: "1000", // 1 LYD in dirham
         merchantSecretKey: "your_secret_key",